History of Portugal

 711: The Moors arrived from Morocco and establish hegemony over most of Spain and Portugal.
 In Portugal their influence is most seen in the al-Gharb (the present day Algarve).
 The Moorish occupation was mostly tolerant of their Christian and Jewish subjects, with noted advances in agriculture and the increase in size of urban centers such as Lisbon and Evora.

 1147: The Moors were gradually ousted by the Christians - led by King Afonso Henriques, who styled himself as the first King of Portugal with control over most of the country except for the Algarve region.
 The Knights Templar were rewarded for their efforts in the Reconquest of Portugal by the granting of large tracts of land.
-This religious order of Christian Knights built their headquarters in the town of Tomar.
+This religious order of Christian Knights built their headquarters, the Convento de Cristo (Convent of Christ) in the town of Tomar.

 1255: Lisbon became the capital of the country under Afonso III and the new nation of Portugal begins to expand its trade of wine, olive oil, and salt fish to Spain and northern Europe.
 Portugal's first university is founded in Lisbon and subsequently moves to Coimbra in 1290, with subsequent moves between the two cities until 1537 when the university is permanently established in Coimbra.